 The Format field is where you create the structure and contents of your Capture name.
 You can use any combination of fixed text and tokens, or only tokens.
 The default is a combination of the Name and Camera Counter tokens.
 I prefer to use the Capture Counter token instead for more flexibility (see below).
 In the next image, I have stacked both options for comparison.

 The Name token is what you fill in in the Name field below the Format field.
-By default this is the name of your Session or Catalog but you can alter that.
-You often use a name of your client, name of model, subject of shoot or something else that you can easily relate to the shoot later on.
+By default, this is the name of your Session or Catalog but you can alter that.
+You often use the name of your client, name of the model, subject of shoot or something else that you can easily relate to the shoot later on.